unrealwork/atsd-use-cases/how-to/aws/cloud-watch-alert/README.md

    --env SLACK_CONFIG="slack.properties"
 ```

-Bind the `slack.properties` file to the sandbox container with the following:
+Bind the `slack.properties` file to the sandbox container:

 ```sh
    --volume /home/user/slack.properties:/slack.properties
 ```

-The bound volume should at least contain the following required parameters:
+The bound volume should at least contain these required parameters in plaintext:

 ```txt
 token=xoxb-************-************************